 The purpose of this study is to determine whether Allogeneic Cardiosphere-Derived Cells

-(CAP-1002) is safe and effective in decreasing infarct size in patients with a myocardial
+(CAP-1002) is safe and effective in decreasing infarct size

 - Trial ID: